0exp/redis_queued_locks/README.md

   - `unlock_on:`-option in lock/lock! logic in order to support auto-unlocking on any exception rasaied under the invoked block (invoked under the lock);
   - **Research**: support for `Valkey` database backend (https://github.com/valkey-io/valkey) (https://valkey.io/);
   - **Research**: support for `Garnet` database backend (https://microsoft.github.io/) (https://github.com/microsoft/garnet);
-  - add a library-level exception, when RQL-related key (required for it's logic) has incompatible type (means: some other program uses our key with their own type and logic and RQL can't work properly);
+  - add a library-level exception, when RQL-related key in Redis (required for it's logic) has incompatible type (means: some other program uses our key with their own type and logic and RQL can't work properly);
 ---

 ## Build and Develop